ShinyTrinkets/twofold.ts/docs/dev-addons.md

 [old Roadmap Document](https://github.com/ShinyTrinkets/twofold.js/blob/master/docs/ROADMAP.md), but it wasn't the rigt time, and I didn't know where they would fit.
-The old usecase was to cache JSON responses to avoid rate-limiting/ too-many-requests, but addons/ plugins/ middlewares as they are now, are more flexible than that, and probably the most interesting example is the "protect" tag that actually implements a custom evaluation function.
+The old usecase was to cache JSON responses to avoid rate-limiting/ too-many-requests, but addons/ plugins/ middlewares as they are now, are more flexible than that, and probably the most powerful example is the "protect" tag that actually implements a custom evaluation function.